 Qualified Dog Handlers

 We really do “speak dog” here.
-Every Ranch team member is a qualified dog handler and we train intensively to ensure a professional approach to caring for our canine guests.
+Every Ranch team member is a qualified dog trainer and or dog handler and we train intensively to ensure a professional approach to caring for our canine guests.
 We keep daily and health journals to enhance communication among staff, ensuring there is no missed information, as well as performing health checks.
-Depending on how many dogs are boarding with us, there is at least two-three or more handlers work with each group of dogs at all times, for maximum care and attention.
+For maximum care and attention, depending on how many dogs are boarding or training with us, there is at least two-three or more trainers and handlers who work with each group of dogs at all times.

 Strict Vaccinations Policy